 We are a PB4L (Positive Behaviour for Learning) School and we encourage positive behaviour across the school through our School Houses, CARE Certificates, CARE Ribbons and CARE badges.

 Otumoetai Primary is part of the Otūmoetai Kāhui Akō (Community of Learning) meaning that we share best teaching and learning practice and experience across our community of education providers and collectively work within the community to achieve shared goals.

 We are also aware of the importance of Culturally Responsive and Relational Pedagogy and will be making use of Ministry of Education documents and Professional Learning to ensure that our staff are culturally responsive and relationally focused.
-We want our teachers to encourage children to connect their learning to prior knowledge, cultural experiences, interests and abilities.
+Our teachers encourage our children to connect their learning to prior knowledge, cultural experiences, interests and abilities.